Mushroom Bruschetta with Brie cheese and Truffle Oil

 Should bruschetta be hot or cold

 Bruschetta can be served either hot or cold, depending on personal preference and the ingredients used.
 Traditional Italian bruschetta is typically served cold, with diced tomatoes, fresh basil, olive oil, and salt arranged on top of toasted bread.
 The cold toppings contrast with the warm, crispy bread, creating a harmonious balance of textures and flavors.
-However, there are also many hot variations of bruschetta, such as this exact recipe of Mushroom Bruschetta with melted Brie that is topped with melted cheese and sauteed mashrooms.
+However, there are also many hot variations of bruschetta, such as this exact recipe of Mushroom Bruschetta with melted Brie that is topped with melted cheese and sautéed mushrooms.

 What Mushroom Bruschetta with Brie made of